 The Environmental and Energy Study Institute (EESI) and George Washington University have launched the Environmental and Energy Study Institute Graduate Fellowship.

-An anonymous benefactor established the new endowment in EESI’s name to support graduate students at the Trachtenberg School of Public Policy and Public Administration of the George Washington University Columbian College of Arts and Sciences.
+An anonymous benefactor established the new endowment in EESI’s name to support graduate students at the Trachtenberg School of Public Policy and Public Administration (TSPPPA) of the George Washington University Columbian College of Arts and Sciences.
 The donor established the endowment in the spirit of EESI’s mission and vision for a sustainable, resilient, and equitable world.

 “EESI is honored to be associated with our generous friend’s new endowment and scholarship,” said EESI Board Chair Jared Blum.
 “Our work educating Congress and policymakers throughout the nation about climate solutions is more important than ever.
 We know this scholarship will contribute to our success, as it joins our existing scholarship for future climate leaders at historically-Black colleges and universities."